-If you’re hurt at work or have developed a work-related illness, there are steps you should take to ensure you receive workers’ compensation benefits.
-Workers’ comp is a type of insurance that provides medical benefits and wage replacement if you’re an employee injured on the job.
+If you suffered a work injury in Maryland or have developed a work-related illness, there are steps you should take to ensure you receive workers’ compensation benefits.
+Maryland workers’ comp is a type of insurance that provides medical benefits and wage replacement if you’re an employee injured on the job.
 In exchange, you give up your right to sue your employer for negligence.
-Most states require businesses to carry this insurance.
+Most states require businesses to carry this insurance, our experienced Frederick and Hagerstown workers' compensation lawyers will help to make sure you qualify.

 If you’re a full-time employee of a company or business in Maryland (not a contractor or consultant), your employer is required to carry workers’ comp insurance to cover you.